rugwirobaker/hermes/README.md

-# Helmes
+# Hermes

-Helmes is a demo 12 factor app in Go that can be deployed on any cloud native compliant platform as a container.
+Hermes is a demo 12 factor app in Go that can be deployed on any cloud native compliant platform as a container.
-Helmes as the name obviously implies is a messenger that Sends SMS messages to any supported carrier in Rwanda.
+Hermes as the name obviously implies is a messenger that Sends SMS messages to any supported carrier in Rwanda.

 ## Goals